harshdeepsinghin/Journal-TUI/README.md

-# Pomodoro Timer
+# Journal TUI

 ### Introduction
-A Pomodoro Timer in multiple languages.
+A TUI Journal Program in multiple languages.
 For now, only in Python

 ### Installation